 Ceremony Seating Tips

 Select a seating arrangement that aligns with your wants and needs.

 If you’ve always envisioned a long, dramatic walk down the aisle, a larger amount of shorter rows is the way to go, whereas the curving nature of a semi-circle formation encourages a more intimate feeling.
 “If you’re having a bigger wedding and you don’t want the last row to feel like the last row, this is a good option,” Dominick says.

 An in-the-round ceremony is also a striking visual, but it requires certain sacrifices to effectively pull off.
 “This is really pretty if you’re okay with your bridal party sitting,” Dominick says.
 “If they stand, they’ll inevitably block someone’s view of the couple.”

 Though rustic hay bales and boho floor cushions look beautiful on Pinterest, think about your guests.
 “If you showed up in a dress, you really don’t want to have to sit on the ground,” Dominick says, who encourages a similar line of thinking when it comes to benches: “If you have an older crowd, they might not be thrilled about not having a back to lean on.”

 While lush aisle arrangements help any ceremony feel more memorable, they shouldn’t come at the expense of your guests.
 “If you have things that are really tall, you want to be sure they aren’t blocking site lines of the ceremony,” Dominick says.

 Guests with young kids should not sit on the aisle.

-If there’s a risk a young guest might cry during the ceremony, the guardian of that child should sit on the end of the row furthest away from the aisle, and, whenever possible, closer to the back of the ceremony.
+If there’s a risk a young guest might cry during the ceremony, the guardian of that child should sit on the end of the row farthest away from the aisle, and, whenever possible, closer to the back of the ceremony.
 That way, they can exit the space as quickly as possible should a fuss occur.